It’s time – offers are starting to roll out. Whether you’ve received an offer or you’re still waiting, here’s what you need to know.

 - VTAC will email you, and your offer information will be available in your VTAC account.

 Within two days of receiving your offer, you will also receive an email from the university with information on how to accept your offer and enrol.
 Please note, if you applied direct to an institution, that institution will send you your offer (it will not come from a Tertiary Admission Centre).
+So, if you have applied directly to ACU, you will receive your offer from us, not from QTAC, UAC or VTAC.

 I’ve received an offer – what next?